Johnw7789/Go-iClient/README.md

 ## Authentication

 ### Initializing an iCloud Client & Login
+In this example we are waiting for a OTP from user input from the console.
+However, this could be implemented in other ways.
+For example, if using this package as part of a project with a UI, a popup input modal could be opened to wait for the OTP, and then send the OTP back through the channel to the thread.
 ```
 // * Create a new iClient with account username and password, do not sniff with local proxy
 iclient, err := icloud.NewClient("username", "password", false)